RobertSharp2001/Games_Ai_Project/README.md

 The Project files of the game are in the 'Unity Project' folder.

-The Documentation files for the game are in the 'Documents' folder.
+The Assesment document for the game is in the 'Documents' folder.

 _______________
 Game Controls: